GaspardCulis/Bread/README.md

 # Bread
  Are you socially akward ?
-Here is a Bedwars bot for you
+Here is a Bedwars bot for you. *I mean not really that was the original plan but man it's complicated so I'm more focused on basic farming tasks at the moment*

  Status
  ------